Table of Contents

 Now let’s calculate for a different HIIT protocol.
-Here we will use 1 minute at vigorous intensity and 2 minutes at moderate intensity.
-We will do this for 9 cycles with 11 minutes of warm-up + cool-down to also equal a 38 minute session.
+Here you will perform 1 minute at vigorous intensity, 2 minutes at moderate intensity, and you will complete this for 9 cycles with 11 minutes of warm-up + cool-down to also equal a 38 minute session.

 - 9 intervals of 1 minute duration at vigorous intensity = 9 minutes per session

 - 9 intervals of 2 minute duration at moderate intensity + 11 minutes for warm-up & cool-down = 29 minutes per session

 This equates to 27 minutes of vigorous intensity and 87 minutes of moderate intensity exercise weekly.
 Thus this yields: